 Note: In case you can’t boot into the Safe Mode, use a Windows 10 installation media for this purpose.

 - Uninstall and reinstall Bluestacks

 - De-register/Re-register Windows Installer service

 The error 0x00000667 mostly occurs if you are using an Android-based Emulator or Virtual Desktop on your computer.
 In both these cases, you must enable the Hyper-V service.
 In order to get rid of this Stop Error, you should disable the Hyper-V service following the below guideline –

-- Make a right-click on the Windows icon and select the Apps & features option.
+- Right-click on the Windows icon and select the Apps & features option.

-- On the extreme right, you will find a link – Programs & features.
+- On the right, you will find a link – Programs & features.
 Click on it.

 - The system will automatically launch the Control Panel.
 On the left pane, select “